HealthInnovationEast/rsm/README.md

 If on Windows we're assuming use of the bash command line provided by git install.

+### hub-flow

+Please follow the [git-flow] process for branching and releases.
+As part of this please use the [hub-flow] tools to manage your workspace.
+These install correctly under Windows when using the git-bash extensions.

 ### Initial setup

 Adds the virtual env and installs package in dev mode: